 As part of our workforce returns to on-premise work, we’ve developed the Citrix Compass microapp to help employees transition to a flexible seating model, where they have the choice to sit where they are most comfortable.
 The app allows employees to identify and book available desks, and they can rest assured knowing that any workstation or office booked through the app has been cleaned for safety and hygiene.
 Built into the app is a COVID-related health check for office entry.

 At the heart of Citrix technology is the ability to provide users with easy, unified and secure access on any device, anytime.
-We design our technology with several key questions in mind: how do we help our customers’ employees simplify their day, collaborate virtually and securely, have better work/life balance and improve productivity?
+We design our technology with several key questions in mind: how do we help our customers’ employees simplify their day, collaborate virtually and securely, have better work/life balance, and improve productivity?

-One answer is our integration with Workday ERP (enterprise resource planning) systems, making it seamless for employees to submit requests, receive notifications about request status and act on notifications.
+One answer is our integration with Workday ERP (enterprise resource planning) systems, making it seamless for employees to submit requests, receive notifications about request status, and act on notifications.

 Through Citrix Workspace, our customers can offer employees single sign-on access to all the apps and content they prefer to use in one, unified experience.
 We have integrated our Citrix Workspace product with 150 of the most widely used enterprise applications, including Salesforce, SAP Ariba and SAP Concur, ServiceNow, Microsoft Outlook and G Suite.
-Workspace is also compatible with identity and access management providers, including Okta, Ping, Radius and GoogleID.
+Workspace is also compatible with identity and access management providers, including Okta, Ping, Radius, and GoogleID.
 These integrations, combined with Workspace security controls, allow customers to deliver these apps more securely than operating them natively.

 We have built on our long-standing partnership with Microsoft to offer multiple virtual desktop infrastructure (VDI) deployment options for Citrix solutions on Microsoft Azure—including virtual apps, desktops, data and networking.
-Citrix customers can provision and deliver workloads on the Microsoft Azure cloud platform, reducing overall IT costs and increasing efficiency—or choose to deploy VDI with Citrix Cloud services on Microsoft Azure.
+Citrix customers can provision and deliver workloads on the Microsoft Azure cloud platform, reducing overall IT costs and increasing efficiency—or choose to deploy VDI with Citrix cloud services on Microsoft Azure.

 The onset of COVID-19 resulted in a rapid shift to hybrid work models and a broad realization of the benefits of a flexible workstyle.
 We saw customers who already had an established cloud footprint quickly and easily scale capacity as needed with Citrix solutions.
-Specifically, Citrix cloud services enabled customers to deploy workloads significantly faster than those who ran workloads on-premises.
+Specifically, Citrix Cloud enabled customers to deploy workloads significantly faster than those who ran workloads on-premises.
 As a result, we saw an increase in worldwide users of Citrix products in March 2020—an increase that continued into 2021.

 In 2020, we worked with a third-party consulting firm to review all our professional services to improve our customers’ experience with our products.
 Based on these findings, our Customer Experience team was able to drive customer outcomes and success more effectively by accelerating our shift to a proactive subscription service model that provides support throughout the lifetime of the customer.
-With this enhanced approach, we believe we are better able to anticipate customer issues using our analytics and call or send a message with customized suggestions for best practices.
+With this enhanced approach, we are better able to anticipate customer issues using our analytics and call or send a message with customized suggestions for best practices.

 We’re also blending our offerings so we can assemble the right team to provide the most appropriate type of support.
-Whether a customer needs consulting, support or education—or a combination of these services—we provide them with the right interface and content at the right time.
+Whether a customer needs consulting, support, or education—or a combination of these services—we provide them with the right interface and content at the right time.

 Last year brought unforeseen challenges for many companies—large and small—transitioning their workforces to a flexible work model.
 We helped Citrix customers work in new ways by thinking through three big questions: